GenomicDataInfrastructure/oneplusmg-framework/pages/citizen-hub/prenatal-testing.md

 permalink: /lets-talk-genomics/prenatal-testing
 ---

-# Prenatal testing
+# During pregnancy

 ## On this page
 - [How prenatal testing has changed](#how-prenatal-testing-has-changed)
 - [Non-invasive prenatal testing (NIPT)](#non-invasive-prenatal-testing-nipt)
 - [Questions and considerations](#questions-and-considerations)

-During pregnancy, regular follow-up and testing are important for the health of mother and baby.
-Advances in science and technology have changed prenatal testing significantly over time, resulting in new possibilities for information and care, but also raising new questions and debates.
+During pregnancy, regular follow-up and testing are important for the health of the mother and baby.
+Advances in science and technology have significantly changed prenatal testing over time, resulting in new possibilities for information and care, but also raising new questions and debates.

 ## How prenatal testing has changed